 ROHIs deal with any degree of hearing loss and work closely with other organisations such as hospital audiology departments, employers and job centres.

 The Sensory Outreach Service

-Staff run clinics in locations around West Devon, Torrington, Holsworthy and Dartmouth and Kingsbridge on a regular timetable, offering a free, confidential and impartial service for people with a hearing or visual impairment.
+Staff run clinics in locations around West Devon, Torrington and Holsworthy on a regular timetable, offering a free, confidential and impartial service for people with a hearing or visual impairment.